fxkuehl/keyboard/layout.md

 | Run length    |   1.42 | 1.31    |
 | Times found   |      1 |         |

 This layout shows a heavy emphasis on a small number of slow bigrams.
 In turn it sacrifices on most of the other metrics while still attaining a fairly good overall score.
+This layout achieves very good balance between hands of 51:49.

 It emulates the strategy of the Dvorak layout to move all vowels to the same (left) hand.
 Similar to Dvorak, all the punctuation symbols are also in the same hand.
 However, unlike Dvorak it does not place all vowels in the home row.
 There are many other differences.
 One interesting and counter-intuitive optimization is the placement of "H" and "R".
 The heatmap would prefer "R" in the home row and "H" above.
 However, that would break the "TH" fast bigram.

+The placement of the frequent letter "D" in the central column would not make users of Colemak-DHm or Workman layouts happy.
+A small modification could be applied to swap "F" and "D".
+However, that sacrifices a fast 3-gram "fts".
+It turns out that this 3-gram comes from the frequent use of the word "craftsmen" in one of the sample texts used in the optimization.
+This demonstrates how important a good representative text sample is for the optimization.
+In this case it optimized for something that may not generalize well, while compromising on another important metric.
+If the "fts" 3-gram were to be preserved, "B", "D" and "W" could be rearranged to avoid lateral motion and having the finger stretch up to "D".
+This would not affect any of the bigram or 3-gram scores.

 The slow bigram score is close to half that of Dvorak's.
 As a result this layout gets close to Dvorak's very low average run length while still achieving a significantly higher number fast bigrams (~2x) and 3-grams (~14x).

 Compared to REAT, it has slightly more bad bigrams.
 More significantly, it achieves only a little more than 1/3 the number of fast 3-grams and 2/3 the number of fast bigrams.
-These scores are still significantly better than Dvorak and Colemak.
+These scores are still significantly better than Dvorak and Colemak, but lower than Workman.

-## SINC
+### SINC

     [ X ] [ U ] [ L ] [ W ] [ J ] | [ Z ] [ Q ] [ R ] [ O ] [; :]
      0.2   4.5   6.8   2.7   0.6  |  0.1   0.3  10.2  13.0   0.3